 - needing to drink more and more alcohol to get drunk.

-People who work in the field of alcohol addiction often ask people these questions:
+Here are some questions that people who work in the field of alcohol addiction often ask:

 - Do you drink because you have problems or to relax?